“There’s no harm in hoping for the best as long as you’re prepared for the worst.”

 - Married couples should consider the risk of the female outliving the male, and think about how to construct their insurance policies to alleviate this risk.

 - Social Security could run into issues if changes aren’t made, and thinking about other sources of guaranteed income is prudent.

 - Annuities are a great source of guaranteed income, but there are drawbacks and costs associated with them.
 Consult with a Fee Only Financial Planner, such as our firm, to see if it makes sense.

 - Annuities are not necessary for everyone, and a lifetime income can be achieved with a disciplined withdrawal strategy on a well diversified investment portfolio.

 I hope everyone enjoyed reading and found some valuable information.
-If you have questions or would like help stress testing your retirement plan, you can access my calendar directly here to book an initial consultation.
+If you have questions or would like help stress testing your retirement plan, you can start by scheduling an introductory call with the link below.

 You can also email me directly at email@example.com

 Until next time, thanks for reading.